The two of them step out of Mumbai’s Victoria Terminus. And step over a dead man.

 As they walk down the route, a riotous scene lays itself out.

 Men playing pipes for dancing cobras to emerge up from wicker baskets line the path.
 Servants smile, clasp their hands together and rock their heads as they pass.
 Men in white robes hold the reins of bawling camels.
 Hundreds of intricate patterns have been created with thousands of flower petals on the ground.
 A game of polo on thunderng horses takes place on the fields beyond.
 Smoke and music and dancing girls.
 Coloured tents and silk pavilions.

 Kemp and Passepartout walk through the crowd of beautifully dressed Sikhs.
 Turbans and cholis, embroidered and decorated.
 Harrassed waiters rush around, serving haughty-looking Indian men in long white coats with medals on the breast.

 Stood in the middle, looking impossibly small amongst the other men with their flowing sculptured beards, swords sheathed in their belts, is David.
-They wave at him from distance.
-He looks utterly befuddled.
+They wave at him from a distance.
+He looks utterly befuddled by everything.